cjmarkham/Gherklin/README.md

 `rules` contains the configuration for each rule, whether built in or custom.
 Check [rules](./src/rules) for a list of built in rules.

+# Automatic Fixing
+**Gherklin** doesn't support automatic fixes that you may be used to with things like ESLint and Prettier.

+Why?
+It's not so simple to fix Gherkin.
+Let's say we have a rule for allowed tags and you have a feature file with a tag that's not allowed.
+Gherklin **could** remove this tag, but then that could break the semantic coupling between Gherkin and your step definitions.

+Let's take another example, max scenarios.
+If **Gherklin** finds that a file has too many scenarios, should it delete the whole scenario?

+These are a few of the reasons why **Gherklin** doesn't support automatic fix ups.

 # Custom Rules
 Custom rules can be loaded by setting the `customRulesDirectory` parameter in your config file.